SeiryuZ/HemeWeb/README.md

 #### A) *HemelB core on the cloud, setup on desktop (Hybrid)*
 * **Succes criteria**: The simulation is done in the cloud, while the setup process is still done in the user's own desktop:

-1. User process the blood vessel microscopig image on their desktop
+1. User process the blood vessel microscopic image on their desktop
 2. Upload the output from the setup tools (STL & Profile files) to the web interface
 3. Simulation will be run with the input from step 2
 4. User got an email that simulation is done